To download this case study, click here.

 “As technology progresses, it provides a new tool to seamanship.
 It facilitates improvements upon what sea professionals already do,” added Gijs Hulscher, Managing Director of BMO Offshore.

 Bibby Marine Services take an innovative, future-facing approach to their vessel design and operations, as well as to crew safety and comfort onboard.
-With an emphasis on vessel connectivity and ambitions to expand their fleet, Cloud-integrated solutions that provide real-time and historical data are critical for ensuring operational security and informed decision-making.
-Miros helped Bibby Marine Services achieve their goals with the dry-mounted, radar-based WaveFinder sensor.
+With an emphasis on vessel connectivity and ambitions to expand their fleet, cloud-integrated solutions that provide real-time and historical data are critical for ensuring operational security and informed decision-making.
+Miros helped Bibby Marine Services achieve their goals with the dry-mounted, radar-based RangeFinder sensor.